Introduction to summarytools

 ctable() Cross-Tabulations (joint frequencies) between pairs of discrete/categorical variables, featuring marginal sums as well as row, column or total proportions

-descr() Descriptive (Univariate) Statistics for numerical data, featuring common measures of central tendency and dispersion
+descr() Univariate (‘Descriptive’) Statistics for numerical data, with common measures of central tendency and dispersion

 dfSummary() Data Frame Summaries featuring type-specific information for all variables: univariate statistics and/or frequency distributions, bar charts or histograms, as well as missing data counts and proportions.
 Very useful to quickly, detect anomalies and identify trends at a glance